BMC Software BMC

 - 3

-Multiple clear pathways to value: strategic sale, PE buyout, levered buyback, margin fix
+Multiple pathways exist: strategic sale, PE buyout, levered buyback, and margin fix

 Primary demands

-- Undertake a full strategic review with no sacred cows
+- Conduct a full strategic review with 'no sacred cows'

 - Explore a sale to a strategic acquirer (IBM, Oracle, HP, Cisco, EMC, Dell, Symantec, CA)

-- Explore a sale or carve-out of MSM to a private equity buyer
+- Explore a sale or MSM carve-out to a private-equity buyer

-- Return capital via a $400mm-$2bn debt-funded share buyback and initiate a dividend
+- Return capital via a $400mm-$2bn debt-funded buyback and initiate a dividend

-- Pursue operational review targeting ~10pp of operating margin expansion
+- Pursue operational improvements targeting ~10pp of operating-margin expansion

 KPIs cited